 - OXYGEN TREATMENT

-If the oxygen level in your blood is too low, you can get supplemental oxygen through a mask or nasal cannula.
+If the normal oxygen level in human body is too low, you can get supplemental oxygen through a mask or nasal cannula.
 It is a way to get more oxygen into your lungs too.
 When you get sufficient amount of oxygen into your system, it may help you have fewer bouts

 of breathlessness.
 There are portable units that would make it easy to move around.
 If you are on oxygen therapy, arrange for delivery of the oxygen tanks at your home.
 They filter other gasses, so you can breathe in only oxygen.